Bride & Prejudice (2004) Synopsis

 All the sad Lalita scenes (I didn't like seeing her sad), All the scenes involving Johnny Wickham esp. when he fooled Lakhi, Mr. Kholi & Chandra's wedding scene in L.A. esp. when Lalita & Will Darcy were fighting.
 The scene where Lalita, her mother, and sister were in the hotel with Will and Mrs. Darcy.
 Didn't like how Mrs. Darcy POV of India and her disapproval of Lalita.
 The scene where Will Darcy confronted Johnny Wickham towards the end, but it was nice to see Darcy punched him in the face, not too mention Lalita and Lakhi both slapped his jerk face.

-Overall, while not following closely to the P&P novel, it was still a great movie on its own, in my opinion.
+Overall, while not following closely to the P&P novel, in my opinion, I thought it was still a great movie on its own.
 Great casting, beautiful colorful costumes, great music, and a lot of fun and entertaining to watch.
 I loved and enjoyed it from beginning to end.
 Very funny too!
 I recommend you see this movie, if you haven't already...you'll love and enjoy watching it as much as I did!